lejt/OpenAI_Front-End-Developer-Challenge/README.md

 ### Implemented
 * Use of Open AI for input and output relating to movie ideas
 * Localized styling with single Global style with theme provider
+* Local storage used to persist user input and AI output even upon refresh
+* Sort button can be used to display data in terms of recency

 ### Future Development Ideas
 * Increase responsive range of devices